Italiano

 EMR - Effective Medical Reading

 A practical course, for physicians and biomedical researchers, organized in 2 days or 4 half-day sessions, for up to 20 persons.
-Each session is composed of short presentations followed by small group work in which research papers are read according to the method of Browsing* and then presented to the class.
-The course is given in Italian language with frequent use of English terminology; in alternative, the course can be given in English.
-Only papers in English are read and discussed.
+Each session is composed of short presentations followed by small group work in which research papers are read according to the method of Browsing* and then presented and critically discussed in class.
+The course can be given either in Italian language (with frequent use of English terminology) or entirely in English by a native speaker.
+Only papers written in English are read and discussed.

 Main goals of course